 Population.
-As briefly described in [13], agents trigger birth and death events always via time- and agedependent probabilities that apply for the observed time step (i.e. the observed day).
+As briefly described in [14], agents trigger birth and death events always via time- and agedependent probabilities that apply for the observed time step (i.e. the observed day).
 If one of these events triggers, the agent samples a random time instant within the current time step and schedules the event.
-Note that in contrast to the basic population model, immigration and emigration events are disabled in the agentbased COVID-19 model due to closed borders in reality.
+Note that in contrast to the basic population model, immigration and emigration events are disabled in the agent-based COVID-19 model due to closed borders in reality.

 Contacts.
 Also contact specific events are scheduled and executed within the scope of only one time step: First of all, the agent schedules a contact event with every other member of its household.
-Moreover, if such a location is present in the contact network, a certain number of workplace or school contacts, respectively, are scheduled and corresponding partners drawn randomly from the assigned location.
+Moreover, if such a location is present in the contact network, a certain number of workplace, care-home or school contacts, respectively, are scheduled and corresponding partners drawn randomly from the assigned location.
+In care-homes both care-home workers as well as care home inhabitants are modelled.
+Agents from any of the two groups sample a random contact partner from the same group with a certain probability, from the other group otherwise.
 Finally, a certain number of leisure time contacts are sampled and partners are drawn based on an origin-destination matrix on municipality resolution.
-The latter has been gathered from mobile data (see 2).
+The latter has been gathered from mobile data (see Tables 2-3).

 As mentioned, some states limit the agents' capabilities of interaction.
-In specific, quarantined agents have no random leisure time contacts and no contacts at work or school.
+In specific, quarantined agents have no random leisure time contacts and no contacts at work, care-home or school.
 Furthermore, hospitalised agents do not even contact their household members.